-David Ratner, who published a book based on his research into the musical preferences of Israelis of Ethiopian descent and the lyrics that are meaningful to and empower them, wrote, “In the 1980s and 1990s, about when Ethiopians reached Israel and were pressed into adopting the Israeli-Jewish national identity (leaving them with a touch of what was perceived as authentic Jewish-Ethiopian culture), their identity began to undergo deep-seated changes in the wake of the dynamics of economic and cultural globalization” (Ratner, 2015: 19).
-Ratner argues that together with identity and national identification, one should also take into account the global consumption of music, which also contributes to the multi-layered identity of these young people, who listen to lots of hip-hop, rap, and reggae.
-In his book, Ratner suggests a more complex analysis than that of Malka Shabtay’s research from 2001, which looked at music consumption habits of young people of Ethiopian descent, and did a binary analysis of the data gathered in her interviews – dividing the respondents into “belonging to” or “alienated from” Israeli society, and by dividing them to those preferring local music or international music.
+David Ratner, author of a book on the musical preferences of Israeli-Ethiopians notes that in the 1980s and 1990s, when they first arrived Israel and were urged to adopt an Israeli-Jewish national identity, their own identity began changing as they adopted to the dynamics of economic and cultural globalization.
+Nonetheless, he goes on to argue, along with their identity and national identification, we must take into account their global consumption of music, which has contributed to their multi-layered identity.
+Ratner offers a more complex analysis than does Malka Shabtay in her 2001 study of music consumption by young Israeli-Ethiopians, which was based on a binary analysis of data gathered from interviews that broke respondents down into those ‘belonging to’ or ‘alienated from’ Israeli society as well as those preferring local music or international music.

-In the opinion of Ratner, hip-hop culture and rap music should not be seen as a monolithic choice; as a pathology; a sign of adopting an inauthentic identity; or as signifying an identity crisis, but rather as a process in which they construct a multi-layered, transnational identity.
-In his view, hip-hop is a channel to express identification with the life experiences of exclusion and racism that exist elsewhere in the world, and thus he suggests the Black Atlantic approach, led by scholars such as Stuart Hall and Paul Gilroy.
-The Black Atlantic movement draws identity from an historical context and pride in figures such as Martin Luther King and Malcolm X, but also sees ways that music can assist in recognizing other communities that belong to the African Diaspora, and this recognition helps break down the sense of isolation of being a black minority within a white society or, in Ratner’s words, “Identifying with hip hop is a way to bond to the black, transnational diaspora, with whom they feel connected” (2015: 41).
-Note that Ratner is not arguing that there is an essentialist link among members of the black diaspora (because of their shared African origin), but that they are adopting a shared identity as a symbolic resource through which they can mobilize resistance, assertiveness, and creativity that build a sense of community.
-Following theoreticians such as Bourdieu (1984), Petersen (1992), and Bryson (1997), Ratner suggests understanding the interest that young Israelis of Ethiopian descent are showing in this music as the maintenance of a unique cultural capital that identifies them within the space of Israeli society.
-According to this view, it is not musical taste “encouraged by the establishment in adoption of the ‘proper’ culture and ‘right’ taste, such as listening to any mainstream music (Ratner, 2015: 102), but rather a synthesis of different kinds of music that serve their needs.
+Ratner, by contrast, feels that hip-hop culture and rap music should not be perceived as a monolithic choice, a pathology, a sign of the adoption of an inauthentic identity, or signifying an identity crisis, but rather as a process through which Israeli-Ethiopian youth construct a multi-layered, transnational identity.
+In his view, hip-hop is a means of expressing identification with the experience of exclusion and racism elsewhere in the world.
+He thus suggests taking the Black Atlantic approach, led by scholars such as Stuart Hall and Paul Gilroy, which draws identity from pride in historical figures such as Martin Luther King and Malcolm X, but also sees in music a chance to connect with other communities of the African Diaspora, and thus to reduce the isolation felt by blacks in predominantly white societies.
+As Ratner states, ‘Identifying with hip hop is a way to bond to the black, transnational diaspora, with whom they feel connected.’
+Ratner is notably not proposing the existence of an essentialist link (a shared African origin) among members of the black diaspora, but is pointing to a symbolic resource that can help them mobilize resistance, assertiveness the creativity to build a sense of community.
+Following intellectuals such as Bourdieu, Petersen Bryson, he claims that young Israeli-Ethiopians’ interest in this music provides them with the cultural capital that they need to construct an identity within Israeli society.
+Accordingly, their musical taste is not dictated by the establishment’s definition of ‘proper’ culture and ‘right’ taste, but is rather a synthesis of different kinds of music that serve their needs.